OpenDSA/OpenDSA/RST/en/Glossary.rst

       the base type for the set.
 This is as opposed to an element of the set being another set.

+   primitive nth root of unity
+      The :math:`n` th root of 1.
+Normally a :term:`complex number`.
+      An intuitive way to view this is one :math:`n` th of the unit circle in the complex plain.

    Prim's algorithm
       :to-term: greedy algorithm :label: is a